tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

  - Go back to the "Widget Box" window and find "qMRMLNodeComboBox" under the "Slicer [MRML Widgets]" section.
  - Drug the combo box from "Widget Box" to the editor window, and drop it on the right side of the "Fiducial:" label.
  - Click the combo box to make sure that the box is selected.
+ - In the "Property Editor", find "Enabled" and check the box to enable the widget.
  - In the "Property Editor", find "objectName" and change it to "fiducialSelector".
 Press Enter after editing the name.
  - In the "Property Editor", find "nodeTypes" and click the value field.
 It will show a "Change String List" button.
  - Click the "Change String List" button.
 A dialog box should show up on the screen.
  - Click "+New".
 Change the new line on the string list to "vtkMRMLMarkupsFiducialNode".
+ - In the "Signal/Slot Editor", click "+" and select:
+   - Sender: ProximityWarning
+   - Signal: mrmlSceneChanged(vtkMRMLScene*)
+   - Receiver: fiducialSelector
+   - Slot: setMRMLScene(vtkMRMLScene*)

 - (Optional) You may delete the rest of the widgets (The "Outputs" and "Advanced" frames).
 - Save the GUI from the menu "File" -> "Save".